edkreuk/FMD_FRAMEWORK/FMD_LOAD_BULK_DATA.md

 ---
 Title: Configure and load Bulk data into the FMD Framework
-Description: Learn how to use the PL_TOOLING_POST_ASQL_TO_FMD pipeline to insert metadata and load bulk data into the Fabric Metadata-Driven (FMD) Framework.
+Description: Learn how to use the PL_TOOLING_POST_ASQL_TO_FMD pipeline to insert metadata and load bulk data into the Fabric Metadata-Driven Framework (FMD).
 Topic: how-to
 Date: 07/2025
 Author: edkreuk